Skip advert

 Best sports carsThe best sports cars to buy in 2024

 Today’s model represents a meaningful step forward from the last version, denoted 991, which was first introduced in 2011.
 Based on new modular underpinnings that allow for electrification, the latest car also gets a refreshed engine, a new interior packed with technology and styling that’s modern yet still faithful to the model’s impressive heritage.
-Another major update came in 2024, called ‘992.2’ in Porsche circles, and making good on that electrified promise by ushering in a hybrid for the first time in the 911’s history.
+Another major update came in 2024, called ‘992.2’ in Porsche circles, and made good on that electrified promise by ushering in a hybrid for the first time in the 911’s history.

 Advertisement - Article continues below